Deepscorn/Unity-Helpers/README.md

 Unity-Helpers
 =============

+NOTE: This fork has some small improvements and bugfixes but requires https://github.com/neuecc/UniRx to work.
+I appreciate much the original work of mikecann.

 A set of utils and extensions for making unity development easier.

 Unity is a great tool for making games however there are a few annoyances with its API that I have tried to fix with this library.